John 6:66 “From that time many of His disciples went back and walked with Him no more. Then Jesus said to the twelve, “Do you also want to go away?”

 1 John 3:6 “No one who remains in Him keeps on sinning.
 No one who continues to sin has seen Him or known Him.”

 The pattern of habitual sin is a tricky one to conclude.
-The questions arise as to what does habitual sin look like?
-Sinning continually, sinning periodically like once/day, once/week?
+The questions arise as to what does habitual sin looks like?
+Is sinning continually done periodically like once/day, once/week?
 The difficulty in understanding what a True believer looks like versus a believer only in title has some characteristics that can be differentiated, but it is a process of looking at the entire trend of a person… even then, you can’t ever be totally sure.
 A short list includes:

-- Real Christians love the Lord with all their heart, soul, mind, and strength/Nominal christians know of the Lord.
+*Real Christians love the Lord with all their heart, soul, mind, and strength/Nominal christians know of the Lord but don’t honor Him with their lives.

-- Real Christians have a love for the Word of God/Nominal read it out of respect.
+*Real Christians have a love for the Word of God/Nominal read it out of obligation.

-Do you kind of see the picture that is forming here?
-Everything a True Believer manifests in their life arise from some form of the Spirit manifesting that in them, a nominal christian has never really humbled themselves enough to give themselves to Christ.
+Every good thing true Believer manifests in their life comes from some form of the Spirit manifesting Himself in them.
+A nominal christian has never humbled himself or shown repentance that is required in coming to Christ.
 The result of living a nominal christian life will be one of rejection by the Lord.

 Matthew 7:22-23 “Many will say to Me on that day, ‘Lord, Lord, did we not prophesy in Your name, and in Your name drive out demons and perform many miracles?’
 Then I will tell them plainly, ‘I never knew you; depart from Me, you workers of lawlessness!’